 - Find out your preferred foot for balancing

 It doesn’t matter how expensive or good your longboard is, only important thing is to get comfortable with it.
-You should get adjusted with it and the board should be your alternative feet.
+You should get adjusted to it and the board should be your alternative feet.

 Keep your foot in the right position

-Longboard ollie is not magic, it is all about the technique of keeping your foot in the right position on a longboard.
-Keep your front foot around or near the deck centre and the back foot on the rear kick or rear tail.
+It’s not magic, it is all about the technique of keeping your foot in the right position on a longboard.
+Keep your front foot around or near the deck center and the back foot on the rear kick or rear tail.
 However, there is no particularly correct way to stand on a longboard.
 Whatever the way you feel natural just go with that.

 Jump & Descend

 The next procedures are jumping and descend.
 With the primary compilation of footwork, concentrate on bending and crouching your upper body.
-As for longboard Ollie upper body motion is as much important as your force, weight and inertia.
+As for the longboard, Ollie’s upper body motion is as much important as your force, weight, and inertia.
 You should crouch your torso enough to harborage and form a good level of pressure through your feet upon the deck.
 Your knees should be bent not more than 90 degrees and try to do this as much natural as possible.

-At this position, you are all set to make a jump for your longboard ollie.
+At this position, you are all set to make a jump.
 Well, there is a simple trick for this as well.
-And that is you should make a jump with one of your foot at a time.
+And that is you should make a jump with one of your feet at a time.
 First, use your front foot to jump and then the rear foot.
-And when descending, make sure that you jump or descend on the level both of your foot.
+And when descending, make sure that you jump or descend on the level of both of your feet.
 This will surely level your board up.
 The most important thing to remember is that keep your feet at the same position while jumping and landing as well.

-Though the tricks and techniques look easy and fun, but to make a perfect longboard ollie you need to analyze and anatomize them.
+Though the tricks and techniques look easy and fun, but to make it perfect, you need to analyze and anatomize them.
 You will do awesome with persistence and hard work.

 Hey skateboarders, How are you all?
 I’m Dorothy L. Rogers, In short Dorothy.
 27 years old girl.
 I live in San Angelo, 596 Anthony Avenue.
 I’ve been skating for 12 years.
 I have almost 13 skateboards.
 I just love skating.
 Height is 5′ 5″ (164 centimeter), and Weight 125.6 pounds (57 kilograms). favourite colour is Purple.
 Find me on Twitter